vojtechruz/spring-web-cert-notes-4.2/Spring Web Certification Notes 4.2.md

 - Customisation - @Configuration class implements WebMvcConfigurer
     - Or for convenience extends WebMvcConfigurerAdapter, which implements given interface with empty methods
     - Methods - addInterceptors, addResourceHandlers (similar to `<mvc:resource>`), configureDefaultServletHandling, addControllers, configureContentNegotiation
-- Not specified by Spring Boot, but similar config is; Should not be specified when using Boot; If specified boot skips mvc autoconfiguration and needs to be done manually
+- Not specified by Spring Boot, but similar config is; Should not be specified when using Boot; If specified boot skips MVC autoconfiguration and needs to be done manually

 ----------------